iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Differences Between Criminal Law and Tort Law in Iowa?

 Iowa criminal law and tort law differ in several ways.
 For one, criminal law imposes punitive sanctions on a person who committed a crime against the state.
 The victim of the crimes does not receive compensation when the court adjudicates the defendant guilty (Iowa Criminal Code)..
-To obtain monetary damages, the victim must file a separate civil action against the defendant.
-In such cases, the outcome of the criminal trial and tort claim is mutually exclusive.
+The victim may file a separate civil action against the defendant to obtain monetary damages.
+In such cases, the outcome of the criminal trial and tort claim may be mutually exclusive.
 Furthermore, criminal law assigns guilt to an offender, but tort law does not.
 Instead, the tortfeasor is said to bear responsibility for the personal injury and losses inflicted (Iowa Code § 669.2)..

 What is the Purpose of Tort Law in Iowa?

-Iowa tort law ensures that residents are aware of statutory duties to other persons.
-It also prevents the chronicity of unsafe practices and actions by public and private entities, ensures that the parties involved bear responsibility equitably, and the claimant receives adequate compensation.
+Iowa tort law ensures that residents are aware of their statutory duties to other persons.
+It also prevents the chronicity of unsafe practices and actions by public and private entities, ensures that the parties involved bear responsibility equitably, and ensures that the claimant receives adequate compensation.

 What is a Tort Claim in Iowa?

-A tort claim is a civil notification of injury or loss and demand for compensation.
-Tort claim call for monetary compensation due to loss or damage to property, personal injury due to the negligence, wrongful act, or omission of a public employee acting within the scope of official duties (Iowa Code § 669.2(3)).
+A tort claim is generally considered a civil notification of injury or loss and demand for compensation.
+It may call for monetary compensation for loss or damage to property or personal injury due to the negligence, wrongful act, or omission of a public employee acting within the scope of official duties (Iowa Code § 669.2(3)).

 How Do You File a Tort Claim in Iowa?